Reading and Phonics Information

 Reading in Reception

-Reading in the Reception class is introduced through picture books that have no words, The children then move on to a levelled scheme of reading books (Oxford Reading Tree and Storyworlds) which they take home to read.
+Reading in the Reception class is introduced through picture books that have no words, The children then move on to a range of reading schemes (for variety) which they take home to read.
 Parents should ensure they date and sign their child’s reading record.

 Children are heard read regularly by a range of adults including teachers, the nursery nurse and parent helpers.